EpicEric/duper/duper_website/docs/spec.md

 }
 ```

 Comments should be used to communicate between the human readers of a file.
-Parsers must not modify keys or values, based on the presence (or contents) of a comment.
+Parsers must not modify keys or values based on the presence (or contents) of a comment.

 ## Objects